sunny809/spring-cloud-blueprint/README.md

 # spring-cloud-blueprint

+## Background
-A project trying to demo to use the component from spring-cloud.
+This is a blueprint project trying to demo to use the basic component from spring-cloud.

-including:
+It should including:

 1. Configuration Server
 2. Service Register and Discovery